 - Failing to provide the tenant with proper notice.

-- Refusing to accept a rent payment as a means to intimidate the tenant.
+- Refusing to accept a rent payment as a means to intimidate the tenant or denying all the rent was paid.

-- Falsifying charges in order to evict the tenant from your property.
+- Falsifying charges in order to evict the tenant from your property or deducting rent from a security deposit without due cause.

 - Making verbal or physical threats of injury to the tenant.